 You.
 Will.
 Fail.

 That’s not to say e-courses aren’t a great way to make money.
-My first one sold out within a week and was a big part of what allowed me to quit my office job.
+My first e-course sold out within a week and was a big part of what allowed me to quit my office job.
 But you have to first establish authority and prove yourself.
 Otherwise you will waste so much time building a course only to hear crickets and the sound of your tears hitting the floor when you go to launch.

 Put out tons (and I mean tons) of free VALUABLE content and then send out your paid product – whether it’s an e-book, a course, or a digital service, don’t push it too soon only to lose hope when no one responds.